hritu-analytics/cx-churn-project/README.md

 NexaBank's Head of Customer Strategy needs answers to three questions:

-1. **Where is churn costing us the most?** — Which customer segments, tenure cohorts, and acquisition channels drive the majority of revenue loss?
+1. **Where is churn costing us the most?**:Which customer segments, tenure cohorts, and acquisition channels drive the majority of revenue loss?
-2. **What signals predict churn before it happens?** — Can we identify behavioural patterns (engagement, support contact, payment behaviour) that flag at-risk customers early enough to intervene?
+2. **What signals predict churn before it happens?**: Can we identify behavioural patterns (engagement, support contact, payment behaviour) that flag at-risk customers early enough to intervene?
-3. **What should we actually do about it, and what's the ROI?** — If we invest in retention, which strategy delivers the best return per pound spent?
+3. **What should we actually do about it, and what's the ROI?**: If we invest in retention, which strategy delivers the best return per pound spent?

 This analysis answers all three.